browserengineering/book/book/chrome.md

 chrome, meaning `paint_chrome` will be fast.
 In a real browser, it might be saved and only updated when the chrome changes.

-First things first: we need to avoid drawing page contents to the part of the browser window where the tab bar goes.
-Let's reserve some space at the top for the browser chrome.
+First things first: we need to avoid drawing page contents to the part of the browser window where the browser chrome is.
+Let's reserve some space for it at the top.
 But how much?
-One way could be to pick some arbitrary browser chrome height, then try to squeeze the chrome into it (making fonts smaller as necessary).
+One way could be to pick some arbitrary browser chrome height, then try to squeeze the chrome into it (and making its font smaller as necessary).
 Another, better way, is to pick a font size that is easy enough to read, then compute the chrome height accordingly.

-We don't know that height yet without computing it as part of designing the UI of the browser, chrome, but we do know it will be a value we can pass to each `Tab`:
+We don't know that height yet without computing it as part of designing the UI of the browser, chrome, but we do know it will be a number we can pass to each `Tab`:

 ``` {.python}